-It’s very important for couples to be supportive of each other and remember the love that led you to starting a family together.
+It’s very important for couples to be supportive of each other and remember the love that led you to start a family together.

 Studies show exercise can help calm stress and anxiety by releasing endorphins.
-Not to mention, yoga is a great way for pregnant women to stay healthy and prepare their body for delivery.
+Not to mention, yoga is a great way for pregnant women to stay healthy and prepare their bodies for delivery.

 Taking the time to focus on yourself and your breathing can help reduce tension and relieve stress by giving you an extra boost of oxygen.

 If sex is not contraindicated by your doctor, you should not give up on intimacy during pregnancy.
 But be sure to check with your doctor first.

 Express your feelings in a respectful way and focus on suggestions that are constructive which will have a positive outcome on your relationship.